Unlocking hidden depreciation deductions: a guide for property managers to maximise tax deductions for landlords

 Properties that need inconspicuous re-wiring and re-plumbing due to age or damage can generate a total depreciation deduction of approximately $16,000.
 Even if these improvements were completed by the previous owner, the current owner is still eligible to claim them.

-Solar pool heating is often hidden away on the roof, making it easy to overlook.
-However, it can contribute to a depreciation deduction of around $7,000.
+Insulation is often hidden away in the ceiling, making it easy to overlook.
+However, it can contribute to a depreciation deduction of around $4,000.

 5. Sewage treatment assets and tanks